ngshiheng/paste-story/README.md

 ```

 For creating these KV namespaces, remember to update your `wrangler.toml` files of the respective service to include the namespace bindings accordingly.

-Feel free to update your `account_id` accordingly while you are at it.

 ### CI/CD